Frédéric Fekkai

 Frédéric Fekkai (born 1958) is a French celebrity hairstylist and entrepreneur in the beauty industry.

 Early life

-Fekkai was born and raised in Aix-en-Provence, France.
+Fekkai was born and raised in Aix-en-Provence, France to an Egyptian father and Vietnamese mother.

 In 1979 at the age of 21, Fekkai moved to New York to start his career.

 Career

+Fekkai moved to Paris in 1979 as a 21-year-old apprentice to the acclaimed hairdresser Jacques Dessange.
+A quick learner, three years later he would move to New York to launch an American salon for Dessange.
+By 1989 he was opening his own salon in the city's Bergdorf Goodman Building.

-After creating hairstyles for models on both catwalks and magazine covers, he opened two salons in New York City and Los Angeles and went on to launch his own line of hair care products.
+Famous for creating hairstyles for models on both catwalks and magazine covers, he opened salons in both New York City and Los Angeles and went on to launch his own line of hair care products.
 Fekkai has styled the hair of many prominent women, including Kim Basinger, Jessica Lange, Sigourney Weaver, Claudia Schiffer, Debra Messing, Renée Zellweger, and Hillary Clinton.
 He is often regarded as a celebrity hair stylist.

 In 2015, Fekkai and his wife acquired Côté Bastide, a 25-year-old lifestyle brand from his hometown of Aix-en-Provence.
 The couple relaunched the business as Bastide, a collection of natural beauty and luxury home products.
 The name is inspired by the couple's own bastide in Aix.